-Policy 4400: Change Management Procedures
+Policy 4120.60: Change Management Procedures

-{Note: Throughout this model procedure there are references to the Change Request Form.
+{Note: Throughout this model procedure, there are references to the Change Request Form.
 A sample copy of this form is available on the CU PolicyPro Resources page.
 The credit union may have its own form in use, in which case references to the form should be updated to reflect the credit union’s own form layout and verbiage.}

-Model Policy Published Date: 6/26/19
+Model Published Date: 03/15/2026

 Introduction

-The Change Management Procedures establishes how changes to (Credit Union)’s systems and applications will be proposed, accepted, monitored, and controlled.
+The Change Management Procedures establish how changes to (Credit Union)’s systems and applications will be proposed, accepted, monitored, and controlled.
 In order to have a successful deployment of changes to the Credit Union system, it is imperative to manage change.
-The objective is not to prevent change, but instead manage change.
-This way decisions are based upon a clear understanding of the advantages that the change will produce as well as the impact the change will have on the current staff, members, environment or other systems.
+The objective is not to prevent change, but instead to manage change.
+This way, decisions are based upon a clear understanding of the advantages that the change will produce as well as the impact the change will have on the current staff, members, environment, or other systems.

 This Change Management Plan addresses the following: